Meghan Markle’s Father, Thomas Markle, Is Afraid He’ll Never See Her Again, ‘The Mirror’ Reports

 He also believes the Royal Family is “shot” of him now.

-Meanwhile, Thomas’ relationships with some of his other children appear to be on the mend, now that he is in poor health.
+Meanwhile, Thomas’ relationships with some of his other children appear to be on the mend.
 His son, Thomas Jr., recently turned up in Mexico to visit his father, after a nearly four-year separation.

 “Despite tensions between them, Tom was determined to make sure his dad was OK.
 He is not flush with money, but he wanted to meet up.
 It is strange though why Meghan has not been to see her father when he has been so ill.”

-Meanwhile, friends report that Thomas has gotten on the road to a healthy lifestyle.
-He’s lost 14 pounds, has substituted fast food for healthier options, and has been placed on medication.
+Meanwhile, these alleged friends report that Thomas has gotten on the road to a healthy lifestyle.
+He’s lost 14 pounds, has substituted healthier options for fast food, and has been placed on medication.